This post is part of the gRPC: the good and the bad series.

 While I’ve been critical of gRPC, I hope my comments come across as constructive.
 Those who have read this far down in the article get to know that many of these issues are already fixed or at least on the way to being fixed!

-• The Buf CLI is an amazing tool for gRPC.
-It completely replaces protoc but also adds linting, breaking change detection, curl for gRPC, integration with the Buf Schema Registry (wow, real dependency management!) and more!
-In addition, more tools that you know and love from HTTP are supporting gRPC like Postman, Insomnia and k6.
+but also adds linting, breaking change detection, curl for gRPC, integration with the Buf Schema Registry (wow, real dependency management!) and more!
+In addition, more tools that you know and love from HTTP support gRPC like Postman, Insomnia and k6.

 Despite gRPC’s undeniable successes, it’s important to acknowledge the framework’s shortcomings to ensure its continued evolution and improvement.
 By addressing its learning curve, compatibility issues, lack of standardization, and community engagement, we can unlock gRPC’s full potential and make it a more accessible and user-friendly tool for all developers.